Shared Latent Space of Font Shapes and Their Noisy Impressions: Experimental Results

-Table~\ref{table:list} shows the evaluation results.
-This indicates that the proposed method greatly outperformed the others.
-It also indicates that both Image $\mapsto$ Text and Text $\mapsto$ Image settings did not work well, which implies that joint optimization of cross-modal autoencoders was a key for obtaining meaningful shared representations.
+Table~\ref{table:list} indicates that the proposed method greatly outperformed the others.
+It also indicates that both Image $\mapsto$ Word and Word $\mapsto$ Image settings did not work well, which implies that our proposal with joint optimization of cross-modal autoencoders was a key for obtaining meaningful representations.